-The protocol hence ought to support a large number of highly directed unicast flows from the sensing nodes or sensing clusters towards the access point or highly directed multicast or anycast flows from the nodes towards multiple access points.
-Routing paths may depend on the transmitted information, the frequency of reporting, the amount of energy remaining in the routing nodes, the recharging pattern of energyscavenged nodes, etc. For instance, temperature readings are reported every hour via one set of routing paths, whereas air quality indicators are reported every quarter of an hour via different paths.
-Or, certain routing areas are avoided at night but heavily used during the day when nodes are scavenging from sunlight.
+The protocol(s) hence ought to support a large number of highly directional unicast flows from the sensing nodes or sensing clusters towards the access point or highly directed multicast or anycast flows from the nodes towards multiple access points.

+Route computation and selection may depend on the transmitted information, the frequency of reporting, the amount of energy remaining in the nodes, the recharging pattern of energy-scavenged nodes, etc. For instance, temperature readings could be reported every hour via one set of battery-powered nodes, whereas air quality indicators are reported only during daytime via nodes powered by solar energy.
+More generally, entire routing areas may be avoided at e.g. night but heavily used during the day when nodes are scavenging from sunlight.